peterMonteer/compose-dev-challenge-1/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-Tails is an app that allows you check some sweet ass puppies that need your help!
+Tails is an app that allows you check some puppies that need your help!

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->